inno-apfel/inno-apfel.github.io/_portfolio/portfolio-2.md

 Our goal in this project is to build a robust recommender system on Steam data, to accurately predict video games that users are likely to buy and understand patterns in user behavior.

 ### Dataset Source and Definitions:
 Data for this project was acquired from UCSD Professor Julian McAuley's graduate research lab. [website](https://cseweb.ucsd.edu/~jmcauley/datasets.html#steam_data) The data was originally scraped from Australian Steam community data in 2017 by Julian McAuley and graduate assitants for their paper: [Generating and personalizing bundle recommendations on Steam](https://cseweb.ucsd.edu/~jmcauley/pdfs/sigir17.pdf) This dataset contains a comprehensive collection of data from the Australian Steam community, including detailed information on users' owned games, video game metadata, and user reviews.
-The dataset contains information on 2,567,538 users and 15,474 games, making up over 10 million user-game interaction pairings.
+The dataset contains information on 2,567,538 users and 15,474 games, making up over 10 million user-game interaction pairings (where each pairing represents a single game owned by a given user).

 The original data is seperated into three datasets, respectively, containing information on users' owned games, video game metadata, and user reviews.
 For our purposes, we will only use data on users' owned games and games and game metadata.
 We will use the full set of columns from the users' owned games dataset and take a subset of columns from the game metadata dataset, ignoring information such as discount prices, sentiment, and development status.
 Below are the definitions of the columns we will use from these datasets.